Drupal vs. WordPress Comparison 2023

 WordPress has a massive online community that is always ready to help.
 Once you start building a site, we suggest joining official forums and support groups.
 There are also numberless online resources, tutorials, video guides and podcasts that will teach you everything about WordPress.

 Just like WordPress and Joomla, Drupal has an active online community.
-So you can expect comprehensive documentation, support forums, user groups, chat rooms and other resources.
+So you can expect comprehensive documentation, support forums, user groups, chat rooms, and other resources.
 All of them will help you solve problems for free.

 Drupal is well known for its Marketplace that tries to connect users to developers.
 This is a great way of finding professional help.
 Unfortunately, hiring professionals will probably cost you more than hiring someone for a WordPress-related job.

 No one wants a non-secure system.
 Just like you wouldn’t settle for having a house without the lock on the doors, you should not use a web building platform that is not safe enough.
-Luckily, whether you decide to go for WordPress or Drupal, you will end up having fortified systems that will keep intruders away in most of the cases.
+Luckily, whether you decide to go for WordPress or Drupal, you will end up having fortified systems that will keep intruders away in most cases.

-It is hard to keep a platform safe when there are hundreds of millions of active users and website built with it.
-WordPress sites are usually among first targets for hackers and malicious scripts, and there are bad guys looking for security holes in WordPress on a daily basis.
+It is hard to keep a platform safe when there are hundreds of millions of active users and websites built with it.
+WordPress sites are usually among the first targets for hackers and malicious scripts, and there are bad guys looking for security holes in WordPress on a daily basis.
 Just because of that, the good guys (WordPress developers) work non-stop to fix problems.
 They do everything in their power to keep the system safe, and they are doing a great job.

-To help out the hard working developers, you can install 3rd party plugins that will make your site even more secure.
+To help out the hard-working developers, you can install 3rd party plugins that will make your site even more secure.
 There are hundreds of plugins that will help you strengthen your blog, but you will have to take care of them all the time.
 In many cases, you will have to pay for a premium plugin if you truly want the best security for your site.
-For starters, be careful not use one of the worst passwords for your blog.
+For starters, be careful not to use one of the worst passwords for your blog.

 You can’t read about Drupal sites getting hacked, can you?
 Well, although there are much fewer websites built with Drupal than those powered by WordPress or Joomla for example, the truth is that Drupal emphasizes security.
-All security issues are regularly posted on the official site, and the developers are hard working on patching up the system at all the times.
+All security issues are regularly posted on the official site, and the developers are hard working on patching up the system at all times.